 We’ve developed a structure called a Trio, comprised of an analyst, IT person, and a physician/clinician/nurse personnel to try to decrease this chasm between IT and the clinical structure to have more rapid improvement in our IT innovations.

 Mike: Data integration.
 Training physicians.
 Incentives and disincentives.
 There is a challenge to get even people trained.

 Jenson: Small crew of informatics personnel with a lot of things needed to be done.
 Biggest issue: governance.

 Mike: We can turn things a little more quickly.
-We don’t go into so much levels and people.
+We don’t go into so many levels and people.
 We listen to the pitch.
 We can work with you but it has to be no cost to us.
-Or that there’s minimal human resources involved, or it’s something aligned with our strategic goals, helps us save money, creates efficiencies and ROI.
+Or that there are minimal human resources involved, or it’s something aligned with our strategic goals, helps us save money, creates efficiencies and ROI.

 Jenson: When people come to us with ideas, they need to go through the bureaucracy of the city government.
 Things come in through the back door through UCSF — then things happen more smoothly.
 Most of the time, things stop at the bureaucracy part.